-IFRS 16, issued in January 2016, replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC 15 Operating Leases - Incentives and SIC 27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to recognise assets and liabilities for most leases.
-The standard includes two elective recognition exemptions for lessees - leases of low-value assets and short-term leases.
-At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the rightof-use asset).
-The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses unless the right-of-use asset meets the definition of investment property in IAS 40, or relates to a class of property, plant and equipment to which the revaluation model is applied.
+The standard includes two recognition exemptions for lessees - leases of low-value assets and short-term leases.
+At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
+The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses unless the right-of-use asset meets the definition of investment property in IAS 40.
 The lease liability is subsequently increased to reflect the interest on the lease liability and reduced for the lease payments.
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
 Lessees will also be required to remeasure the lease liability upon the occurrence of certain events, such as change in the lease term and change in future lease payments resulting from a change in an index or rate used to determine those payments.
 Lessees will generally recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
 Lessor accounting under IFRS 16 is substantially unchanged from the accounting under IAS 17.
 Lessors will continue to classify all leases using the same classification principle as in IAS 17 and distinguish between operating leases and finance leases.
-IFRS 16 requires lessees and lessors to make more extensive disclosures than under IAS 17.
-Lessees can choose to apply the standard using either a full retrospective or a modified retrospective approach.
-The Group expects to adopt IFRS 16 from 1 January 2019.
-The Group is currently assessing the impact of IFRS 16 upon adoption and is considering whether it will choose to take advantage of the practical expedients available and which transition approach and reliefs will be adopted.
-As disclosed in Note 27 to the financial statements, at 31 December 2017, the Group had future minimum lease payments under non-cancellable operating leases in aggregate of approximately \$\$2,283,000.
-Upon adoption of IFRS 16, certain amounts included therein may need to be recognised as new right-of-use assets and lease liabilities.
-Further analysis, however, will be needed to determine the amount of new rights of use assets and lease liabilities to be recognised, including, but not limited to, any amounts relating to leases of low-value assets and short-term leases, other practical expedients and reliefs chosen, and new leases entered into before the date of adoption.
+The Group expects to adopt IFRS 16 on 1 January 2019 and is currently assessing the impact of IFRS 16 upon adoption.